Philogex/Minescript-Aimbot/README.md

 - Run the script (Pyjinn) in Minescript.
 - Controls:
-  - Mouse1: toggle lock‑on (starts drawing and aims when ready)
+  - Mouse1: toggle lock-on (starts drawing and aims when ready)
-  - `O`: cancel/stop (releases right‑click if held)
+  - `O`: cancel/stop (releases right-click if held)

 Behavior:
-- On lock, it selects the entity under the crosshair or the best in a small view‑cone.
+- On lock, it selects the entity under the crosshair or the best in a small view-cone.
+- While locked, it updates target position/velocity every tick to keep the sliding window fresh.
 - It draws the bow, waits until full draw, then computes the intercept and snaps aim just before releasing.
 - It holds orientation for a couple ticks to cover arrow spawn delay.